cogent3/ensembldb3/doc/admin.rst

     $ ensembl_admin drop -c /path/to/edited/ensembldb_download.cfg -m /path/to/mysql.cfg

-will drop the databases specified in the ``ensembldb_download.cfg`` from the mysql host provided to ``-m``.
+will drop the databases specified in the ``ensembldb_download.cfg`` from the mysql server specified by ``mysql.cfg``.
 You are required to confirm dropping listed databases.

 ``ensembl_admin show``
 ======================